MechaNeurons/fuzzy-logic-rs/docs/docs/doc1.md

 ```

 there are two ways to add new rules `add_or` and `add_and`.
 The relations vec is defined as in a rule how the inputs interact with each other.

+You can change the weight to a value between [0.0,1.0]

 ## aggregation.rs